JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 11.md

 <details>
 <summary>5.
 Is the client-server model applicable only to the Web?</summary>

-  Is the client-server model applicable only to the Web?
 Not necessarily, the client-server model can be applied in other places, such as programs running without an internet connection on a single computer, or multiple systems such as a calculator, note apps, a print server.
 The purpose of this system is to maintain communication.

    - Can you mention any other example of this model outside the Web?